richardtjornhammar/impetuous/README.md

 the same way with respect to the samples that are positioned on the columns.

-Visit the active code via:
+Visit the active code via :
 https://github.com/richardtjornhammar/impetuous

-Visit the published code:
+Visit the published code :
 https://doi.org/10.5281/zenodo.2594691

-Cite using
+Cite using :
 DOI: 10.5281/zenodo.2594691

+Install with :
+pip install impetuous-gfa